Skip to main content

 Prof. Kevin Day

-Dr. Lamine Diallo is the former Co-Director and Founder of the Tshepo Institute and Associate Professor of Leadership of Wilfrid Laurier University (Retired 2021).
+Dr. Lamine Diallo is an associate professor of Leadership at Wilfrid Laurier University (retired 2021).
 The main focus of his research is on the role and impact of governance and leadership in the African continent.
 Recent research includes emerging leadership academic programs with a focus on curricular designs.

-Dr. Paul Emiljanowicz is the project manager/managing director of Participedia and a sessional lecturer in the Political Science departments at Wilfrid Laurier University and the University of Waterloo.
-His research is focused on contributing to reconceptualizing development, the state, and democracy by engaging with the ideas, experiences, and peoples who have traditionally been excluded from the canon(s).
+Dr. Paul Emiljanowicz is a sessional lecturer in the Political Science departments at Wilfrid Laurier University and the University of Waterloo.
+He is also the project manager/managing director of Participedia.
+His research is focused on contributing to reconceptualizing development, the state, and democracy by engaging with the ideas, experiences, and people who have traditionally been excluded from the canon(s).
 Paul’s work is published in Postcolonial Studies [forthcoming], Third World Quarterly, Interventions, Small Axe, Democratization and Routledge, as well as in popular media outlets such as Africa is a Country and The Conversation.

 Dr. Maurita T. Harris

-Dr. Raymond Izarali’s research interests include globalization, global terrorism and security, human rights theory, Africa, the Caribbean, and South Asia.
-He has published four co-edited books: The Contemporary Caribbean: Issues and Challenges (2013); Security, Education and Development in Contemporary Africa (2017); Expanding Perspective on Human Rights in Africa (2019); and Terrorism, Security and Development in South Asia: National, Regional and Global Implications (2021).
-He has also published a sole edited book, Crime, Violence and Security in the Caribbean (2018).
+Dr. Raymond Izarali is an associate professor of Criminology at Laurier.
+His research interests include globalization, global terrorism and security, human rights theory, Africa, the Caribbean, and South Asia.
+He has published four co-edited books: The Contemporary Caribbean: Issues and Challenges (2013); Security, Education, and Development in Contemporary Africa (2017); Expanding Perspective on Human Rights in Africa (2019); and Terrorism, Security, and Development in South Asia: National, Regional, and Global Implications (2021).
+He has also published a solely edited book, Crime, Violence, and Security in the Caribbean (2018).
 His teaching includes courses on policing, penology, and global terrorism and security.
 Currently, he is engaged in work focused on Asia, Australia, Canada, and the Caribbean.

-Dr. Oliver Masakure is the Associate Director of the Tshepo Institute and Associate Professor and current coordinator of the Business Technology program at Wilfrid Laurier University.
+Dr. Oliver Masakure is an associate professor and current coordinator of the Business Technology program at Wilfrid Laurier University.
 His research interests include development economics, health economics, and labour economics, with special emphasis on food security, food safety and food trade, innovation and technology, and employment practices in organizations.
 He is Co-PI on a series of research grants on African immigrant youth and education with Dr. Stacey Wilson-Forsberg.
-These grants have resulted in a solid research program that has had significant impact in terms of academic publishing, engagement with schools, policy makers and immigrant communities.
-Outside of the university, Oliver is involved in many community-based and led initiatives.
-He recently served as a member of the steering committee of the Nelson Mandela Day of Care Task Force (2016-2019) and as its Chairman (2018-2019).
+These grants have resulted in a solid research program that has had significant impact in terms of academic publishing, engagement with schools, policymakers, and immigrant communities.
+Outside of the university, Oliver is involved in many community-based and community-led initiatives.
+He recently served as a member of the steering committee of the Nelson Mandela Day of Care Task Force (2016–2019) and as its Chairman (2018–2019).
 The Nelson Mandela Day Taskforce was established by the City of Brantford in 2013 with a mandate to inspire and empower the city’s residents to honour Nelson Mandela’s legacy through acts of volunteerism.

-Dr. Magnus Mfoafo-M’Carthy is a former Associate Director of Tshepo from 2012 to 2014 and Associate Professor of Social Work at Wilfrid Laurier University.
-His research explores the intersection between mental illness and stigma and its impact on immigrant communities as well as the effectiveness of treatment options for individuals with serious mental illness in the community.
+Dr. Magnus Mfoafo-M’Carthy is a professor of Social Work at Wilfrid Laurier University.
+His research explores the intersection between mental illness and stigma and its impact on immigrant communities, as well as the effectiveness of treatment options for individuals with serious mental illness in the community.
 He is currently involved in multiple collaborative projects at Laurier’s faculty of social work and the department of social work at the University of Ghana.
+His latest publication is a book co authored with Jeff Grischow and Festus Moasun titled Experiencing Disability Stigma in Ghana: Impact on Individuals and Caregivers (2024)

-Dr. Heena Mistry is an Instructor in the Department of History and the Manager of EDI Training, Planning & Strategic Initiatives at Wilfrid Laurier University.
+Dr. Heena Mistry is an instructor in the Department of History and the Manager of EDI Training, Planning & Strategic Initiatives at Wilfrid Laurier University.
 Her research examines the relationship between global South Asian diaspora and British imperialism.
-Her recent publications include the article “The Repatriation Debate after the Abolition of Indenture” and "Reflecting on diverse histories of Remembrance Day in Guelph and beyond."
+Her recent publications include the articles “The Repatriation Debate after the Abolition of Indenture” and "Reflecting on diverse histories of Remembrance Day in Guelph and beyond."

-Prof. Thomas Rose’s academic research has been in the area of journalism and human rights, including the history of media development projects in West Africa, and his research has appeared in the Encyclopaedia of Human Rights and the Yale Journal of International Law.
+Prof. Thomas Rose is an assistant professor (sessional), Human Rights and Human Diversity at Laurier.
+His academic research has been in the area of journalism and human rights, including the history of media development projects in West Africa, and his research has appeared in the Encyclopaedia of Human Rights and the Yale Journal of International Law.

-Dr. Akbar Saeed is a Former Director of Tshepo from 2016 to 2020 and Associate Professor of Business Technology Management at Wilfrid Laurier University.
+Dr. Akbar Saeed is an associate professor of business technology management at Wilfrid Laurier University.
 His research areas include organizational routines, healthcare service quality, and humanitarian technologies.
 He currently studies how technology alters the way we understand ourselves and influences the way we operate in the world.
 He is currently involved in an ongoing project that investigates patient experience in the emergency room with special consideration to space and artifacts, and another that examines the use of smartphones for data collection.

 Prof. Dalon P. Taylor

-Prof. Dalon P. Taylor is a Professor in the Faculty of Social Work at Wilfrid Laurier University.
+Prof. Dalon P. Taylor is an assistant professor in the Faculty of Social Work at Wilfrid Laurier University.
 She is also an Adjunct Professor at Trent University in the Social Work Department and a part-time lecturer in the University of Windsor’s Master of Social Work for Working Professionals program.
-Her research interests are Migration, immigration and skilled migration. incorporated with issues of race, racism, anti-Black racism, community engagement [health] inequities and social justice.
-Dalon’s PhD dissertation work at York University’s school of social work, focuses on the historical and contemporary functioning of race and gender to shape the experiences of Black skilled immigrant women from the Caribbean in the Canadian labour market.
-Research interests include migration, immigration and skilled migration, anti-Black racism, and community development-health inequities.
+Her research interests are migration, immigration and skilled migration incorporated with issues of race, racism, anti-Black racism, community engagement [health] inequities and social justice.
+Dalon’s PhD dissertation work at York University’s School of Social Work focuses on the historical and contemporary functioning of race and gender to shape the experiences of Black skilled immigrant women from the Caribbean in the Canadian labour market.
+One of her recent publications is "Toward a social justice model of inclusion for university–community engagement."
+Social Work Education, 1–16,(2023) https://doi.org/10.1080/02615479.2023.2239264

-Stacey Wilson-Forsberg is the current Director of the Tshepo Institute and Associate Professor of Human Rights at Wilfrid Laurier University.
+Stacey Wilson-Forsberg is an associate professor of Human Rights at Wilfrid Laurier University.
 Her research areas include immigration and multiculturalism.
 Stacey is presently leading and co-leading (with Dr. Oliver Masakure) several Social Sciences and Humanities Research Council (SSHRC)-funded projects focusing on school and labour market transitions of African youth with refugee backgrounds.
 She also conducts research with irregular Sub-Saharan African migrants in Mexico and Morocco and is currently working on a SSHRC-funded book project called “Life in Unintended Destinations: Narratives of Sub-Saharan African Migrants Stranded in Morocco and Mexico” (with Dr. Abderrahman Beggar).

-Dr. Gerad Yun is an Assistant Professor of Community Music at Wilfrid Laurier University.
+Dr. Gerad Yun is an assistant professor of Community Music at Wilfrid Laurier University.
 His scholarly and artistic interests include choral improvisation, contemplative music practice and ethics in cross-cultural music performance, shaped by interests in music education, choral singing and the intersections of music as a global phenomenon.
-Gerard is the artistic director of Waterloo’s East-West Concert Series and serve on a number of community music boards.
+Gerard is the artistic director of Waterloo’s East-West Concert Series and serves on a number of community music boards.

 Past Fellows